andrefetch/Gemi/README.md

 ## Contributing

 Gemi is open source and contributions are very welcome.
-If you'd like to add a feature or fix something, feel free to open a Pull Request — thanks for helping out!
+If you'd like to add a feature or fix something, feel free to open a Pull Request, thanks for helping out!